Revolutionary Armed Forces of Colombia

 Fuerzas Armadas Revolucionarias de Colombia - FARC

-Colombia and FARC rebels have engaged in a bloody civil war that has claimed hundreds of thousands of lives.
+Colombia and FARC rebels had engaged in a bloody civil war that has claimed hundreds of thousands of lives.
 Since 1964, the militant group has engaged in political kidnappings and carried out attacks on security forces in its battle against the government.
 The FARC has been hammering out peace terms with government negotiators since November 2012 to bring an end to five decades of war.
 The government wants a peace agreement signed by the end of 2013.
 Negotiations between the two sides began in October 2012 in Norway and moved to Cuba in November 2012.

-The first topic on the agenda is the complicated issue of land reform.
+The first topic on the agenda was the complicated issue of land reform.
 Other equally thorny topics will follow, including a mechanism to end hostilities, the political future of FARC, the illegal drug trade, and compensating victims of the conflict.
 On May 26, 2013 the government of Colombia and the country's largest rebel group, FARC, agreed on land reform, after more than six months of peace talks.
 Their deal called for the economic and social development of rural areas and providing land to poor farmers.
 Land reform was one of the most contentious issues in the talks on ending five decades of conflict.
 This step was the first major advance in six months of peace talks taking place in Cuba.
 A joint statement warned that the agreement is "conditioned on reaching an agreement on the totality of the agenda," because the talks are based on the principle that "nothing is agreed upon until everything is agreed upon."

 On November 19, 2012 Colombia's leftist FARC rebels announced a two-month unilateral cease-fire as the rebel group and Colombian government resumed peace talks in Havana.
 FARC said it would halt all military operations and acts of sabotage through January 20.
 In November 2012 Colombia, at war with the FARC since 1964, launched a controversial bid to negotiate peace with the rebels during talks in Havana, Cuba.
 On December 03, 2012 Colombia's president set a time limit for peace talks with the rebels of Latin America's longest-running insurgency.
 Juan Manuel Santos said the talks with the Revolutionary Armed Forces of Colombia, or FARC, should not last any longer than November 2013, at the latest.